ars-dotnet/Ars/README.md

 ### NuGet

-myars can be installed in your project with the following command.
+ars can be installed in your project with the following command.

 ```
 PM> Install-Package Ars.Common.Host
 ```

-myars supports some extensions, following packages are available to install:
+ars supports some extensions, following packages are available to install:

 ```
 PM> Install-Package Ars.Common.IdentityServer4